 6. Draft some type of schedule to follow. – Following a schedule may sound rigid, but a schedule of some sort can help you accomplish more, find a balance between homeschool and home life and help you keep better track of your progress.

 7. Create a homeschool parent binder. – I love having 1 binder where I can store current homeschool records, resources, or other related homeschool documents all in one place.
 Preparing a binder to store your homeschool documents helps to avoid disorganized or lost paperwork.

-9. Catch up with laundry. – After organizing and sorting clothing, it’s a good idea to try to not start off homeschooling with piles of dirty laundry.
-Keeping all the minor details of homemaking in check will allow you to focus more on finding you new homeschool rhythm without being overwhelmed with housework.
+9. Catch up with laundry. – After organizing and sorting clothing, it’s a good idea to try to not start homeschooling with piles of dirty laundry.
+Keeping all the minor details of homemaking in check will allow you to focus more on finding your new homeschool rhythm without being overwhelmed with housework.

-11. Establish your planning / work space. – As a homeschooling parent you will quickly see the benefits of having a designated work space for you to plan and work.
-You will want someone in your home where you can keep your “teacher” supplies, computer, files etc. A central location will allow you to calmly think through upcoming homeschool plans.
+11. Establish your planning/workspace. – As a homeschooling parent you will quickly see the benefits of having a designated workspace for you to plan and work.
+You will want someone in your home where you can keep your “teacher” supplies, computer, files, etc. A central location will allow you to calmly think through upcoming homeschool plans.

 - Tackling one area at a time will help these steps feel more manageable to tackle before you begin homeschooling.

 - Make it a family affair by getting everyone on board and involved in the process of preparing your home.